- Biological Inventions

 A few days back, one of our clients came to us asking whether his new food recipe, which he claimed to be new, can be patented in India or not.
 The answer of course is yes, though depending on a number of factors which we discuss hereinafter.

-Patent Amendment 2005 of the Indian Patent Act 1970, as we all know, has introduced product patent protection for food, pharma and chemical inventions.
+Patent Amendment 2005 of the Indian Patent Act 1970, as we all know, has introduced product patent protection for food, pharma, and chemical inventions.
 If we look at the Indian Patent Database, we will find a number of granted patents and hundreds of patent applications on one or other types of food compositions.
-Talking specifically about food recipes, well, patenting food recipes which have a strong chance of succeeding can be a little tricky.
-No matter how tasty the food is or how much its creator is fascinated about it, the recipe, first of all must meet the basic conditions of patentability, which are that the recipe must be useful, novel and non-obvious.
+Talking specifically about food recipes, well, patenting food recipes that have a strong chance of succeeding can be a little tricky.
+No matter how tasty the food is or how much its creator is fascinated about it, the recipe, first of all, must meet the basic conditions of patentability, which are that the recipe must be useful, novel, and non-obvious.

 As long as the recipe is used for making at least a nutritional composition, no matter whether it is for humans or pets, it passes the utility criteria.
 And the more novel and non-obvious the composition is, of course, the stronger would be the chances of getting a patent.

 Process claims on a recipe, generally have more success rates from point of view of obtaining patents than the composition claims in India.
-If the process of making a food product involves heating, mixing, frying, baking, fermentation, grinding, stirring, whipping, freezing, melting, molting, grilling, aging and so on, then one or more of these steps are the processes, which if found to be novel and involving an inventive step, are essential to the invention and can be patented.
-One of the granted Indian Patents, for example, claims a process for preparing tender coconut wine through fermentation of tender coconut water from tender coconuts ripened 7 months or below and further claims the produced wine to be highly healthy, hygienic and nutritional beverage.
-Another Indian patent publication at the Indian Patent Office claims a process for preparing a soy curd comprising the steps of selecting soy bean, soaking the soy bean, grinding and preparation of soy milk, making of soy curd for the fermentation, and final processing of soy curd.
+If the process of making a food product involves heating, mixing, frying, baking, fermentation, grinding, stirring, whipping, freezing, melting, molting, grilling, aging, and so on, then one or more of these steps are the processes, which if found to be novel and involves an inventive step, are essential to the invention and can be patented.
+One of the granted Indian Patents, for example, claims a process for preparing tender coconut wine through fermentation of tender coconut water from tender coconuts ripened 7 months or below and further claims the produced wine to be a highly healthy, hygienic, and nutritional beverage.
+Another Indian patent publication at the Indian Patent Office claims a process for preparing a soy curd comprising the steps of selecting soybean, soaking the soybean, grinding, and preparation of soy milk, making of soy curd for the fermentation, and final processing of soy curd.

 Yet another Indian Patent Publication claims a food product comprising the whole roasted and ground roasted flax seeds, an antioxidant, a blend of spices and food additives, wherein the whole roasted flax seeds and ground roasted flax seeds are present in a ratio of from about 60:40 to about 90:10.
-The application further claims a process for the preparation of dough based food product comprising the steps of: (i) creaming stage, (ii) dough making stage, wherein to the mixture of step (i), whole roasted flax seeds and other food additives are added and mixed for 30 minutes.
+The application further claims a process for the preparation of dough-based food products comprising the steps of (i) creaming stage, (ii) dough making stage, whereinto the mixture of step (i), whole roasted flax seeds and other food additives are added and mixed for 30 minutes.

-Preservation step in a recipe, if any, could be a defining step, and can increase the chances of obtaining a successful and enforceable patent.
-For example, an Indian patent claims a process of preserving food products for inactivating microorganisms in food products by introducing an edible phenolic compound in a food product and subjecting the resulting food product containing phenolic compound to high pressure conditions.
+The preservation step in a recipe, if any, could be a defining step, and can increase the chances of obtaining a successful and enforceable patent.
+For example, an Indian patent claims a process of preserving food products for inactivating microorganisms in food products by introducing an edible phenolic compound in a food product and subjecting the resulting food product containing phenolic compound to high-pressure conditions.
 Furthermore, if your food recipe contains some ingredients which in addition to giving nutritional benefits, also gives some therapeutic relief in some diseases, claiming the same is important for stronger protection.

 Conclusion and Key Takeaways: